 It maintains motivation through regular impulses.

-Shorter learning units, when properly applied, do not convey less knowledge.
+Shorter learning units, when applied correctly, convey no less knowledge.
 They utilize the full attention span of the participant and assist in practical implementation in everyday life.

 Our focus at blink.it: Active action!

-Practical application is more important than theory in further education.
-The goal is action, behavioral change, and transfer to everyday work.
+Practical application is more important than theory in adult education.
+The goal is action, behavioral change, and transfer into professional everyday life.
 In short: sustainable learning.

 The blink.it learning platform offers plenty of freedom to implement your own learning concepts and develop your very own E-Learning.
-Whether according to our concept with a call to action, as a quiz with interaction with the participants, or in a completely different way: What works is allowed!
+Whether according to our concept with a call to action, as a quiz with interaction with participants, or in an entirely different way: What works is allowed!